Nexmo/station/_documentation/voice/sip/overview.md

 [Transport Layer Security](https://en.wikipedia.org/wiki/Transport_Layer_Security) (TLS) is a cryptographic protocol designed to provide communications security to your SIP connection.
 You can use self-signed certificates on your user agent, Nexmo does not validate the certificate on the client side.

-Connections using TLS 1.0 or more recent are accepted.
+Connections using TLS 1.2 are accepted.
 Older protocols are disabled as they are considered insecure.

 ## Inbound configuration